AsimShakour/starship-todo/README.md

 - Separeate the list to a separate component.
 - Style the list: Remove bullets and place the delete button to the right of the row.
 - Optional: Optimize the rendering of the list items.

+Notes - by Asim:

+For the css for unordered list I would do the following to move things to the right and hide the ul bullet .delete {
+  float: right;
+}

+ul {
+  list-style-type: none;
+}

+Optimizations that I would do:

+1. In a todo list application, the TaskList might re-render frequently as tasks are added or removed.
+However, if the tasks prop hasn't changed, there's no need to re-render the entire list.
+React.memo helps avoid these unnecessary re-renders, potentially improving performance, especially for larger lists.

+2. useCallback memoizes the deleteTask function, ensuring that it's only recreated when its dependencies change (in this case, there are no dependencies, so it's created once and reused).